kexiZeroing/FE-Learning-notes/doc/git.md

 ### speed up git clone
 `git clone [repo] --depth=1` When you don't need the entire history of a repository, you can speed up the download by specifying the number of revisions you need.

+### update your GitHub fork
+Take contributing to Angular as an example.
+You have a fork of the Angular repository.
+You want to update your GitHub fork to the new `main` branch naming:
+1. git checkout master
+2. git fetch upstream main
+3. git rebase upstream/main

+> `git fetch` is the command that tells your local git to retrieve the latest meta-data info from the original yet doesn't do any file transferring. `git pull` on the other hand does that AND brings those changes from the remote repository.

 ### GitHub protocol comparison
 - plain Git, aka `git://github.com/`, does not add security beyond what Git itself provides.
 The server is not verified and you cannot push over it.
 Now Github permanently disabled the [unencrypted Git protocol](https://github.blog/changelog/2022-03-15-removed-unencrypted-git-protocol-and-certain-ssh-keys/).